How to Get Coffee Stains Out of Everything

 How to Get Coffee Stains Out of Your Mug

 If you’re like most coffee lovers, you have your favorite mug emblazoned with a Death Wish Coffee logo.
-You fill that mug each morning with the World’s Strongest Coffee and repeat that ritual daily.
+You fill that mug each morning with your favorite roast and repeat that ritual daily.
 While these magical moments are usually preferred in complete solitude, there’s a chance someone (other than you) might notice the nasty coffee stains inside of your beloved mug.
 There’s an easy fix to spiff up your mug with a few ingredients you probably already have at home.

 - Sprinkle a little baking soda onto the bottom of your stained mug.